 Just how important is it for sellers to gather relevant Amazon search data?

-Who’s making up BS keyword search volume estimates with basic algorithms then passing it along to you as if it were fact?
+Who’s making up BS keyword search volume estimates with basic algorithms and then passing it along to you as if it were fact?

 Why Keyword Search Volume Accuracy is Important

-If you’re optimizing your listing for a certain keyword phrase (putting it in your title, running a launch campaign that targets it, Amazon PPC campaign, etc), but no one is actually searching for that phrase, then no one will see your listing!
+If you’re optimizing your product listing for a certain keyword phrase (putting it in your title, running a launch campaign that targets it, Amazon PPC campaign, etc), but no one is actually searching for that phrase, then no one will see your listing!

 This kind of situation would be like using a broken compass to navigate across the Atlantic Ocean.
 Bob the compass guy assures you it’s accurate even though it seems shoddy.
 But you don’t know how to verify that the compass works, so you’ll just have to trust him.
 Ok, time to drop anchor and head off to sea!
 Seems crazy right?